Merseyside Police Community Cashback Fund

 - If you have already received funding for the same project (i.e. we will not accept multiple or repeat applications for the same project)

 How to apply?

-Please complete the online application form via the link at the top of this page.
+Please visit the Community Foundation for Merseyside’s website - www.cfmerseyside.org.uk – and complete an online application form (available on the fund page for this grant programme).
 Once you have submitted the online application, you will need to send the documents listed below.
 You can attach the documents to your online application, or email them to email@example.com

 Documents which need to be included with your application: